slaclab/rogue/README_manual_packages.md

 packages already exist on most modern Linux distributions (except epics).
 These packages are also already available on AFS at SLAC.

+The following instructions may not be fully up to date.
+Use at your own risk.
+Please consider using anaconda!

 ## autoconf

 A recent version of autoconf is required for some of the packages needed